 Normally, unopened gorgonzola can last 2-3 weeks in the fridge.
 If the package is opened, it will last for about a week or less.
 If sit out unrefrigerated, the mold/bacterial growth usually start to take place very quickly in just 4-10 hours.
 And, you may not spot them easy.
 If properly stored and past the expiration date, the gorgonzola might still be good to eat.

-Gorgonzola is one of the blue cheese that has the beautiful blue veins, or sometimes in patches.
-It’s due to the blooming of mold Penicillium glaucum in the cheese.
+Gorgonzola is a blue cheese that has the beautiful blue-green veining pattern or spots.
+It’s because of the blooming of a type of mold called Penicillium glaucum which added during the cheesemaking.
 So, is gorgonzola supposed to be moldy?

 Yes, gorgonzola is a mold-infested product – but not any random mold.